 NETWORK: The most powerful search strategy for any opportunity is networking, including for on-campus employment.
 Make it a point to ask your friends where they work, and stop in to visit offices that may be hiring to express your interest.

-ATTEND STUDENT EMPLOYMENT EVENTS: During Welcome Week, the CCPD hosts a Student Employment Orientation for all new students.
-During the first week of class, all students can attend the CCPD’s Part-Time Job and Vendor Fair, which includes on- and off-campus employment opportunities.
+ATTEND STUDENT EMPLOYMENT EVENTS: During Welcome Week, the CCPD hosts a Student Employment 101 session for all new students, and the following week features the On-Campus and Part-Time Job Fair.